 - Number of factories where the Zero Landfill program is implemented.

-In 2018, we improved our energy efficiency per product by 5.5% compared with the previous year and 44% compared to 2005.
+In 2019, we improved our energy efficiency per product by 2.7% compared with the previous year and 44% compared to 2005.
 This was achieved through a continued focus on energy management, technological investments in new equipment, employee awareness and behavioral change, and by implementing best practice throughout our operations.
 We also introduced technology roadmaps, which will help us to become more action oriented and move faster toward lean operations.

 Operational resource efficiency